-Active Supervision-the process by which a supervisee receives one hour of face-to-face supervision with his/her board-approved supervisor for every 20 hours of direct client contact.
-The supervisor and supervisee must meet at least one hour within a three-month period.
-Active Supervision is based on direct client contact hours.
-Supervision hours shall be adjusted if the PLMFT has less than 20 hours of direct contact, or more than 20 hours of direct client contact.
+Active Supervision-the process by which a supervisee receives one hour of face-to-face supervision with his/her board-approved supervisor for every 20 hours of direct client contact or at least once every three-month period.

 Advisory Committee-the Marriage and Family Therapy Advisory Committee.